 - delaying the first bath until at least 12 hours after birth, when a baby may be a little more efficient at staying warm

-If your baby is born outside of a hospital, it’s important to keep your baby warm using similar methods.
-While you may not have access to a heated mattress, you can dry your baby off, use skin-to-skin contact, and swaddle or wrap them in a blanket.
+If your baby is born outside of a hospital, it’s important to keep them warm using similar methods.
+While you may not have access to a heated mattress, you can dry baby off, use skin-to-skin contact, and swaddle or wrap them in a blanket.

 To help prevent hypoglycemia in your baby: